 On September 25, 2000, the State Council promulgated the Measures for the Administration of Internet Information Services, or the ICP Measures, as amended on January 8, 2011.
 Under the ICP Measures, the internet information service is categorized into commercial internet information services and non-commercial internet services.
-The operators of non-commercial internet information services must file with relevant governmental authorities and operators of commercial internet information services in China must obtain an ICP License, from the relevant governmental authorities.
-And the provision of particular information services, such as news, publishing, education, healthcare, medicine and medical device must also comply with relevant laws and regulations and obtain the approval from competent governmental authorities.
+The operators of non-commercial internet information services must file with relevant governmental authorities and operators of commercial internet information services, such as news, publishing, education, healthcare, medicine and medical device must also comply with relevant laws and regulations and obtain the approval from competent governmental authorities.